Cheaper gas and food provide some relief from US inflation

 On Tuesday, the International Monetary Fund, a 190-nation lending organization, warned that persistently high inflation around the world — and efforts by central banks, including the Fed, to fight it — would likely slow global growth this year and next.

-Even so, there are signs that inflation pressures will ease in the months ahead.
-One unfortunate reason inflation could decline is that economists expect growth to slow in the United States later this year, in part because turmoil in the banking sector may cause banks to restrict lending.
+There are other signs that inflation pressures are easing.
 The Fed’s year-long streak of rate hikes are also starting to cool a hot labor market, with recent data showing that companies are advertising fewer openings and that wage growth has been slowing from historically elevated levels.

-And rental cost increases, the biggest driver of core inflation, are likely to continue to slow in the months ahead.
-According to the government’s measures, rents have risen by about 9% in the past year.

-Still, Apartment List, which tracks real-time changes in new leases, shows rents rising at a 2.6% pace compared with a year ago.
-As more apartments reset with those smaller increases, the government’s inflation data should show milder increases in coming months.

 A more worrisome trend is the possibility that banks will pull sharply back on lending to conserve funds, after two large banks collapsed last month, igniting turmoil in the United States and overseas.
 Many smaller banks have lost customer deposits to huge global banks that are perceived to be too big to fail.
 The loss of those deposits will likely mean that those banks will extend fewer loans to companies and individuals.